ChuckGarcian/FQAM/docs/log.md

 Current:

 - Added 'assertf.h' for better assert statements
-- Implemented temprary generators for pauli x, z and I.
+- Implemented temporary generators for pauli x, z and I.

 Next:

 - Goal is to get staging logic to work.
 - Be able to stage new operators to list.
-- Then start execution or render
+- Then start execution or render.